kimc0de/GreenPick/README.md

-# WTAT
+# Green Pick

-The application that we build as part of our course WtAt
+Green Pick is the application we build as part of our course WTAT Summer Semester 2021

+Green Pick provides eco-friendly, sustainable alternatives to everyday products.